 Nomsa F Ntshingila

-Ms Ntshingila is the Executive Manager for HR at National Housing Finance Corporation (NHFC).
-Prior to her position at NHFC, she held the position of Managing Director at NHFR Consulting and has extensive experience in HR strategy, policies, recruitment and training.
+Nomsa Ntshingila is the Executive Manager for HR at National Housing Finance Corporation (NHFC).
+Prior to her position at NHFC, she was Managing Director of two of the companies she started, an HR Director at Otis SA, HR Consultant at Wesbankand an English Teacher at a high school.
+Nomsa has extensive experience in HR strategy, policies, recruitment and training.
 She has been responsible for employee development, succession planning, organisational development and industrial relations.
-Ms Ntshingila holds a Master of Science Degree in Clinical, Counseling and Applied Psychology from the university of Limpopo and a Bachelor of Arts Degree in Communications from the University of Forte Hare.
+She holds a PhD in Psychology from UNISA, an MSc in Clinical Psychology from the Medical University of South Africa, and a Bachelor of Arts Degree in Communications from the University of Forte Hare.
 She has served as a CAHF board member since February 2016.

 Kecia is the Executive Director and founder of the Centre for Affordable Housing Finance in Africa (CAHF).
 She is a housing policy specialist and has worked with both public and private sector practitioners in promoting access to affordable housing and housing finance in Africa for the past 20 years.
 She was the Housing Finance Coordinator at the FinMark Trust from 2003-2014, from where CAHF was established.
 Over the span of her career, Kecia has consulted and undertaken research in affordable housing finance, residential property assets and property markets, rental and social housing, and the creation of sustainable human settlements, among other issues.
 Kecia participated in the Wharton School’s International Housing Finance Programme, U.S.A.
 She holds a Bachelor’s Degree with Distinction from the University of North Carolina at Chapel Hill, U.S.A., and a Masters of Management from the University of the Witwatersrand, South Africa.